automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Daemonosauru 0s.md

 # Daemonosauru 0s
-## Description: This "evil lizard" was a close relative of Coelophysis.
+## This "evil lizard" was a close relative of Coelophysis.